Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Empirical Evaluation

 \section{Empirical Evaluation}

-In the following, we describe our experimental setup and then evaluate our method following these research questions: \begin{enumerate} \item Is our hyperparameter-importance-based approach more effective than the standard ParEGO algorithm (and other MO-optimizers) on well-understood artificial benchmark functions?
+In this section, we begin by describing our experimental setup and then evaluate the proposed HPI-ParEGO along the following research questions: \begin{enumerate} \item How well does the HPI-selection work for single-objective optimization?
+(Section~\ref{sub:soo}) \item Is our HPI-based approach more effective for MOO than the standard ParEGO algorithm (and other MO-optimizers) on well-understood synthetic benchmark functions?
 (Section~\ref{sub:pymoos}) \item How do the design choices of HPI-ParEGO impact its performance?
 (Section~\ref{sec:ablation_study}) \item How well do the results translate to real-world HPO benchmarks?
-(Section~\ref{sub:yahpo})
+(Section~\ref{sub:yahpo}) \end{enumerate}